 Looking straight down into a vent:

-The guys ended up working for close to 9 hours and while obviously the amount of dirt and grime meant we went over the original cost estimate (plus the decision to better seal the vents instead of leaving them as they were meant additional costs), but it was definitely money well spent.
-We intend to keep the diesel furnaces for at least a few more years as we have much more pressing projects to which to apply the monies.
+The guys ended up working for close to 9 hours, and while obviously the amount of dirt and grime meant we went over the original cost estimate (the decision to better seal the vents also meant additional costs), but it was definitely money well spent.
+We intend to keep the diesel furnaces for at least a few more years, as we have more pressing projects to which to apply the monies.

 Lastly, the shot at the top of this post is of some of the concrete they pulled out of the vents.
 Seems when the previous owners had the bathrooms redone the contractors were not very tidy.